heuer/segno/docs/comparison-qrcode-libs.rst

-Mode Numeric                                    Yes                   Yes                    Yes                   Yes Mode Alphanumeric                               Yes                   Yes                    Yes                   Yes Mode Byte                                       Yes                   Yes                    Yes                   Yes Mode Kanji                                      No                    Yes                    Yes                   Yes Mode ECI                                        No                    No                     Yes                   Yes Mode FNC1                                       No                    No                     No                    No Mode Structured Append                          No                    No                     No                    No
+Mode Numeric                                    Yes                   Yes                    Yes                   Yes Mode Alphanumeric                               Yes                   Yes                    Yes                   Yes Mode Byte                                       Yes                   Yes                    Yes                   Yes Mode Kanji                                      No                    Yes                    No                    Yes Mode ECI                                        No                    No                     Yes                   Yes Mode FNC1                                       No                    No                     No                    No Mode Structured Append                          No                    No                     No                    No